GitbookIO/nuts/docs/deploy.md

 # Deployment

 Nuts can be easily be deployed to a state-less server or PaaS.
+It only uses the disk as a cache for assets.

 ### On Heroku:

+Heroku is the perfect solution to host a Nuts instance.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ### With docker

+Nuts can also be run as a Docker container:

 ```
 docker run -it -p 80:80 -e GITHUB_REPO=username/repo gitbook/nuts